Attractors, Bifurcations and Curvature in Multi-field Inflation: Introduction

-and is set by the norm of the velocity of the scalar fields with respect to the natural clock during inflation, the number of e-folds $N$.
-The latter is related to cosmic time via the Hubble parameter
+(we use units of $M_{\rm Pl} =1$) where $\mu,\nu$ are spacetime indices and the matrix ${\cal{G}}_{IJ}$ can be interpreted as a field-space metric\footnote{Our subsequent analysis can be applied in other types of multi-scalar systems, such as the holographic RG flow of domain walls, under an appropriate mapping (see e.g. Refs.~\cite{Skenderis:2007sm,McFadden:2009fg}).}.
+The first slow-roll parameter can be written as $\epsilon = v_I v^I/2$, where $v^I\equiv \ud \Phi^I / \ud N $ is velocity of the scalar fields with respect to the $e$-folding number, $N$.
+The latter is related to cosmic time via the Hubble parameter $\ud N = H \ud t $ defined as